Slow-Cooker Turkey Sloppy Joes

 - 8 onion rolls, split

-- 2 medium ripe avocados, peeled and thinly sliced
+- 2 medium ripe avocados, peeled and mashed

 - In a large skillet coated with cooking spray, cook the turkey, onions and garlic over medium heat until meat is no longer pink; drain.